 Use an old piece of carpet or a protective cloth that can keep your doors in good condition while working.

 Patiently apply a coat of paint and allow time to dry before applying the second coat.
 If the look of the kitchen cupboards after the second coat, is even and has a bright and nice look, there is no need to apply another coat.
-However if your kitchen cabinets have a light colour, you can use Wipe-On Poly instead oil paint.
+However if your kitchen cabinets have a light color, you can use Wipe-On Poly instead oil paint.
 It is a better and faster option creating a harder protective layer than oil.
 The only disadvantage is that you need to apply at least four or five coats to get a truly protective layer.